KShebek/cbe504/main.typ

 // Notes for next time
 // 1.
-Add an entire lesson on equilibrium.
-To prepare for Problem1 Pset 3 from Justin and provide context.
+Add more content on equilibrium.
 Emphasize reaction quotient vs equilibrium.
 // 2.
-Spend a little bit more time on BEPs.
-How to read handbook values.
-Relevance of temperature and pressure in handbook and how to adjust.
+Spend a little bit more time on BEPs and how to read handbook values.
+Highlight the relevance of temperature and pressure in handbooks and how to adjust.
 // 3.
-Do reactor archetypes after the midterm
+Do reactor archetypes after the midterm.
 // 4.
-Sprinkle in more examples in-class
+Sprinkle in more examples in-class.
 // 5.
-Make exams 9am-5pm
+Add a brief discussion on lumped rate constants.
 // 6.
-Make exam corrections a required homework problem.
-No extra credit.
+Shorten exam period.
 // 7.
-Change course grading to be 30% problem sets, 35% midterm, 35% final
-// 10.
-Get rid of project
-// 11.
-Get rid of methane paper from slides
-// 12.
-Add lumped rate constants section to beginning
+Make exam corrections a required homework.
 #import "@preview/xarrow:0.3.1": xarrow
 #import "@preview/gentle-clues:1.0.0": tip, clue
 #import "@preview/whalogen:0.2.0": ce